-- Contact all the financial institutions where the deceased may have assets (or liabilities) for up-to-date information. - Do inventory of safety deposit boxes. - Obtain values of other assets (e.g. real estate, vehicles, jewelry, etc.). - Complete and submit claims for life insurance and pension or other benefits, as applicable.
+- Contact all the financial institutions where the deceased may have assets (or liabilities) for up-to-date information, including account values as at the date of death. - Do inventory of safety deposit boxes.

+- Obtain values of other assets (e.g. real estate, vehicles, jewelry, etc.) and keep all documents relevant to the valuations. - Complete and submit claims for life insurance and pension or other benefits, as applicable.